Anajaraa/color_cigarette/README.md

 # color_cigarette
-page of curse i do on site freecodecamp in this curse i learn about colors at css and how i do this colors
+This is the page I did of what I learned about colors in CSS thanks to freecodecamp